jjuarez/mydotfiles/README.md

 # My .
-Files: A collection of my favorite tips & tricks with my environment
+Files: A collection of my favorite tips & tricks to setup your environment

 ## Installing